tokeraabjerg/automated-3d-scanning/docker-setup.md

 # Docker Container Setup Using Docker Desktop UI

+**NOTE!
+This is only required if you wish to run the repository on MacOS, it is Apple silicon compatitble!**

 This guide will help you set up a Docker image and container using Docker Desktop UI, starting from a Dockerfile.
 The process includes building the image, configuring binds, mapping ports, and starting the container to run a Flask web application.

 ### Prerequisites
 - Docker Desktop is installed and running on your Mac.